-Calcium is one of the most important minerals required by the human body.
-It plays a vital role in building strong bones, supporting muscle movement, and maintaining overall health.
-Often associated with dairy products, calcium is much more than just a “bone nutrient.”
-It is essential for multiple biological functions, from nerve transmission to blood clotting.
+Calcium is one of the most important minerals needed by the human body.
+It plays a vital role in strengthening bones, supporting muscle movement and maintaining overall health.
+Often associated with dairy products, calcium is more than just a nutrient for bones.
+It is essential for many biological functions, from nerve transmission to blood clotting.

-In this article, we will discuss what calcium is, why the body needs it, the best sources of calcium, daily requirements, symptoms of deficiency, and how to maintain healthy calcium levels.
+In this article, we’ll discuss what calcium is, why the body needs it, the best sources of calcium, daily requirements, deficiency symptoms and how to maintain healthy calcium levels.

-Calcium is a mineral that is found abundantly in the human body.
-Approximately 99% of calcium is stored in the bones and teeth, while the remaining 1% is found in blood, muscles, and other tissues.
-Despite being a small fraction, this circulating calcium is crucial for life-sustaining functions such as heartbeat regulation, hormone release, and nerve signaling.
+Calcium is a mineral found in abundance in the human body.
+Approximately 99% of calcium is stored in bones and teeth, while the remaining 1% is found in blood, muscles and other tissues.
+Although this calcium is present in very small quantities in the body, it is vital for life-sustaining functions such as regulation of heart rate, hormone secretion and nerve signals.

-Since the body cannot produce calcium on its own, it must be obtained through food and supplements.
-A continuous supply is necessary because calcium is lost daily through sweat, urine, and other metabolic processes.
+The body cannot produce calcium on its own, so it must be obtained through food and supplements.
+A constant supply of calcium is essential because calcium is lost from the body daily through sweat, urine and other metabolic processes.

-Calcium has far-reaching effects on human health.
-Below are the major reasons the body needs calcium daily:
+Calcium has a wide range of effects on human health.
+Below are the main reasons why the body needs calcium daily:

-Calcium is the key structural component of bones and teeth.
-During childhood and teenage years, adequate calcium intake is necessary for proper bone development.
+Calcium is a major structural component of bones and teeth.
+During childhood and adolescence, adequate calcium intake is essential for proper bone development.
 In adulthood, calcium helps maintain bone density and reduces the risk of osteoporosis and fractures.

-Muscles cannot contract and relax properly without calcium.
-Even the heart muscle depends on calcium for its rhythmic beating.
-Low calcium levels may lead to cramps, spasms, or irregular heartbeats.
+Without calcium, muscles cannot contract and relax properly.
+Even the heart muscle depends on calcium for rhythmic beating.
+Calcium deficiency can cause cramps, twitching or irregular heartbeat.

-Whenever the body experiences a cut or injury, calcium assists in the clotting process to prevent excessive bleeding.
-It works together with vitamin K and proteins to form a clot and promote healing.
+In the event of a cut or injury, calcium helps blood clot, preventing excessive bleeding.
+It works with vitamin K and proteins to form clots and promote wound healing.

-Calcium helps in the release of hormones and enzymes that are vital for digestion, metabolism, and overall health.
+Calcium helps secrete hormones and enzymes that are important for digestion, metabolism and overall health.

 Daily Calcium Requirements

-➤ The required amount of calcium depends on age, gender, and life stage.
-The following are general recommendations:
+The amount of calcium needed depends on age, sex and stage of life.
+The following are general recommendations :

 ➤ Children (1-8 years): 700-1,000 mg/day